Frequently asked questions

 Who can witness a statutory declaration?

-Section 123C (g) of the Evidence Act 1958 states that only an Australian legal practitioner (within the meaning of the Application Act) can receive an affidavit in Victoria.
+Section 19(1)(o) of the Oaths and Affirmations Act 2018 states that an Australian legal practitioner can take an affidavit in Victoria.
 An Australian legal practitioner is a person who holds a current Australian practising certificate.
+For more information on who can take an affidavit in Victoria, see the Department of Justice and Community Safety website.

 Can I practise in Victoria on an interstate practising certificate?